abudaan/push-notification-server/README.md

 After you are enrolled you can use your developer account to set up push notifications, follow the steps outlined [here](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6) up to the section "Installing a Client SSL Signing Identity on the Server"

-In this last section the connection certificate and key is created, we need these to set up a secure connection between our provider server and APNs.
+In this last section the connection certificate and key is created, we need these to set up a secure connection between our provider and APNs.
 You can follow the steps described in this section but you only need to export the certificate.
 Export the certificate as a p12 file and save it with a meaningful name at an easy to find location on your hard disk.
 During this step you are asked to use set a password for the certificate, you can omit this.
-You will also be asked for you administrator password for security reasons.
-Next open a terminal and cd to the folder where you have save the certificate and run this command:
+You will also be asked for your administrator password for security reasons.
+Next open a terminal and `cd` to the folder where you have save the certificate and run this command:

 ```
 $ openssl pkcs12 -in a_meaningful_name.p12 -out a_meaningful_name.pem -nodes -clcerts